-- H.5.4.1 POD and Track Spacing Relationship.
+H.5.4.1 POD and Track Spacing Relationship.
 POD can be increased by decreasing track spacing (which increases coverage), but decreased track spacing means that either less area can be covered, that more time is needed to cover the same area with the same number of SRUs, or that more SRUs are needed to cover the same area in the same amount of time.
-If additional time and/or SRUs are not available, then only reducing the amount of area covered can increase POD.
-Conversely, increasing track spacing can expand the area covered, but this will decrease POD.
-The ideal "compromise" between area covered and POD is the one that produces the maximum POS. - H.5.4.2 Track Spacing Practical Limits.
+If additional

+- H.5.4.2 Track Spacing Practical Limits.
 The practical limits of SRU turning radii and navigational accuracy limit how much track spacing can be reduced.
 Optimum track spacing yields maximum POS during the time available, consistent with the economical use of available SRUs. - H.5.4.3 Track Spacing for Coast Guard Search Platforms.
-The most frequent search platforms used by Coast Guard resources for coastal SAR cases are small cutters (WPB), boats (MLB/UTB/UTM), and helicopters (HH-65/HH-60J).
+The most frequent search platforms used by Coast Guard resources for coastal SAR cases are small cutters (WPB), boats (MLB/RB-M/UTM), and helicopters (HH-65/HH-60).
 It is recommended that Coast Guard units copy and laminate the appropriate sweep width tables from appendix H for each SRU and include them in the SRU pilot or coxswain kit as a quick on scene reference for initial searching while more thorough search planning is being conducted. - H.5.4.4 Persons in the Water (PIWs).
 In most cases, a track spacing of 0.1 NM is the lower practical limit for accurate surface navigation.
 For initial response coastal surface PIW searches when the probable error of the PIW's position at CST is estimated to be 0.5 NM or less, a track spacing of 0.1 NM is recommended in the absence of a formal search plan from the cognizant Sector, District, or Area SMC.
 For larger estimated probable errors, the track spacing should be increased proportionally for such initial response searches.
 For unassisted visual searches under these circumstances, helicopter SRUs should perform multiple searches of the assigned search area to achieve a coverage equivalent to that of the recommended surface search track spacing since frequent tight turns are not conducive to effective scanning.
 Areas assigned to helicopters should provide for at least one minute of level flight at search speed for each search leg.
 As soon as more formal search planning methods (e.g., SAROPS) are brought to bear (which could be for the initial response), the assigned track spacing should be consistent with maximizing POS.